tvishaksingh/finai/README.md

 # finai
-Chat with various document types - XLSX, PPTX, DOCX, PDF, CSV, TXT - using any LLM models using ollama
+Chat with various document types - XLSX, PPTX, DOCX, PDF, CSV, TXT - using any LLM models using ollama.
+For Financial documents like Earning call, 10-k automatic prompts to get more insightful information.

 ## Getting started